nik-mak/Terminal-daily-planner/README.md

 ## Features
 ### Add
 This allows you to add new events to your planner.
 The on-screen instructions will prompt you to provide a date, time, and title for the event.
 It will then get you to confirm the details before saving.
-### View
+### View Day
+This allows you to view your events for a given day.

+### Find Event
-This allows you to view your events.
-You have the options of viewing the events by day, where you will need to provide the date, or by title.
+This allows you to find the events with a given title.
 ### Delete
 This allows you to delete an event.
 It will prompt you provide a day and it will list the events you have on that day.
 You will then need to provide the title for the event and confirm you want to delete it.
 ### Proverb